Understanding Google’s EEAT Algorithm: Why Experience is Now Crucial for SEO

 Trust is the most important factor in how Google judges content quality.

-How to create content for Google’s EEAT Algorithm
+How to showcase Experience for Google’s EEAT Algorithm

-As with all google algorithm updates, Google advises you to create helpful content for people, not algorithms.
-This is always a great starting point.
-That said, if you want to improve the reader/user experience by showcasing your experience, here are some useful ways to do it:
+As with all Google algorithm updates, Google advises you to create helpful content for people, not algorithms.
+However, there is a way to improve the user/customer experience whilst optimising content for the algorithm.
+Showcasing your relevant experience helps build trust and inspires action, here are some easy ways to do it:

 • Include photos/ videos of your work